Keano Vanrafelghem

-Keano Vanrafelghem (born 2 August 2003) is a Belgian professional footballer who plays as a forward for Belgian National Division 1 side Patro Eisden.
+Keano Vanrafelghem (born 2 August 2003) is a Belgian professional footballer who plays as a forward for Belgian Pro League club Mechelen.

 Club career

 Vanrafelghem began his career at the youth academy of Club Brugge.
 On 22 August 2020, he made his debut for Brugge's reserve side, Club NXT in the Belgian First Division B against RWDM47.
-He came on as an 85th-minute substitute as NXT lost 0–2.
+He came on as an 85th-minute substitute as NXT lost 2–0.

 On 31 January 2023, Vanrafelghem signed with Patro Eisden.
+On 31 August 2023, he was loaned to Sporting Hasselt.

+On 16 January 2025, Vanrafelghem joined Mechelen on a four-and-a-half-year deal.
+He debuted ten days later, coming on at half-time in a 4–1 league defeat away to Anderlecht.
+On 29 March, he scored his first goal for the club, making it 2–2 in an away draw at Standard Liège.
+In May, he suffered an abdominal/adductor injury that curtailed his season, and in July the club announced he would undergo surgery, ruling him out for several months; the operation was performed successfully in early August.